tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - Really fast .. single-digit millisecond latency (SSD based)
 - Backups, point-in-time recovery, encryption at rest
 - Event-Driven integration ... do things when data changes

+### DynamoDB - Tables

+- A Table is a grouping of ITEMS with the same PRIMARY KEY
+- Simple (Partition Key) or Composite (Partition Key and Sort Key)
+- Each item must have a unique value for PK and SK
+- No rigid attribute schema - each item can have different attributes
+- No fixed schema - each item can have different attributes
+- Item size limit 400KB
+- Capacity Modes - On-Demand or Provisioned